NOAA-EMC/NCEPLIBS-g2/README.md

 # NCEPLIBS-g2 Library

-The NCEPLIBS-g2 library reads and writes GRIB edition 2 files.
+The NCEPLIBS-g2 library contains Fortran code to read and write GRIB edition 2 files, and itilities to manipulate GRIB2 files.

 GRIdded Binary or General Regularly-distributed Information in Binary form (GRIB) is a data format for meteorological and forecast data,